The Pros and Cons of Using an Asbestos Testing Kit

 It’s common knowledge that asbestos is an incredibly dangerous substance that can cause significant health problems for anyone who is exposed to it.
 Asbestos, which is a mineral fiber that occurs in rock and soil, is known for its fiber strength and heat resistant qualities.
 Asbestos has been widely used in construction materials and manufactured goods.
 Exposure to asbestos is known to cause or be associated with lung cancer, mesothelioma (a cancer that is found in the lining of the lung, chest, abdomen, and heart), and asbestosis.

 While most people are aware that asbestos is dangerous, many mistakenly believe that the substance has been banned for use in modern materials and products.
 It’s true that in 1989, the EPA attempted to ban most asbestos-containing products, but that rule was vacated and remanded by the Fifth Circuit Court of Appeals.
 This meant that the ban on the manufacture, importation, processing, or distribution of asbestos-containing products was overturned.

-The Pros of Using an Asbestos Testing Kit
+The Pros of Using an Asbestos Test Kit

-The Cons of Using an Asbestos Testing Kit
+The Cons of Using an Asbestos Test Kit

 If you have questions or would like to discuss a possible mesothelioma or asbestos claim, our mesothelioma and asbestos lawyers are here to help.
 Contact us for a free consultation.